Skeyelab/chris-farts/README.md

 # Chris Farts - Fun Bouncing Cat Website 🐱

-A fun and interactive website featuring a bouncing emoji cat and flashing text animations.
+A fun and interactive website featuring a bouncing emoji cat that chases your mouse, flying hearts and snowflakes, and a magical circus tent!
 Built with Next.js, TypeScript, and Tailwind CSS.

 ## ✨ Features

-- **Bouncing Cat Animation**: A cute cat emoji that bounces around the screen with realistic physics
+- **🐱 Mouse-Chasing Cat**: A cute cat emoji that actively chases your mouse cursor around the screen
+- **💖 Flying Hearts**: 8 hearts with realistic physics that bounce around the screen
+- **❄️ Flying Snowflakes**: 15 sparkles with rotation effects that float around
+- **🎪 Magic Circus Tent**: Interactive tent that creates particle explosions and magical effects when clicked
-- **Flashing Text**: "hi chris" text that flashes with glow effects
+- **✨ Flashing Text**: "hi chris" text that flashes with glow effects
-- **Background Decorations**: Floating sparkles, hearts, and fun elements
+- **🎈 Fun Decorations**: Balloons and other fun elements
+- **🔗 GitHub Link**: Easy access to the source code
-- **Responsive Design**: Works on all screen sizes
+- **📱 Responsive Design**: Works on all screen sizes
+- **♿ Accessibility**: Full keyboard navigation and screen reader support
-- **Error Handling**: Graceful error boundaries for better user experience
+- **🛡️ Error Handling**: Graceful error boundaries for better user experience
-- **TypeScript**: Full type safety throughout the application
+- **⚡ TypeScript**: Full type safety throughout the application

 ## 🏗️ Project Structure